GreenAmaranthine/citra/CONTRIBUTING.md

 namespace Example {

-// Namespace contents are not indented
+// Namespace contents aren't indented

 // Declare globals at the top
 int g_foo{}; // {} can be used to initialize types as 0, false, or nullptr